cmsmcq/Aparecium/README.md

         ...
     </Closure>
 ```
-The highest value seen for the `item\@to` attribute tells you where in
+  The highest value seen for the `item/@to` attribute tells you where in
   the input the parser stopped thinking it understood what was going on.
   Here, the two items say that the parser has managed to recognize the
   string from position 0 to position 4 (so the first four characters of
   the input) as some portion of a 'rule', and the string from 3 to 4 as
   an 's', or part of an 's'.
 So the parse looked OK until position 4 of
   the input.
 Then it all turned pear-shaped.

   It is possible to get better diagnostics out of the data structures,
-and one day Aparecium should do so.
+  and one day Aparecium will do so.